Collaborative Family Lawyer in Charlotte NC

 If you are thinking about a divorce, we encourage you to learn more about collaborative law divorce.
 While this option is different than traditional divorce processes, it offers many benefits to couples who are able to work together in dissolving their marriage.

-At Krusch & Sellers, P.A., we are pleased to represent clients throughout North Carolina in a collaborative family law case.
-Alan Krusch, Leigh Sellers and Lindsey Dasher are trained Collaborative Attorneys and are members of the Charlotte Collaborative Divorce Professionals as well as the North Carolina Association of Collaborative Divorce Professionals.
+At Krusch Law, PLLC, we are pleased to represent clients throughout North Carolina in a collaborative family law case.
+Alan Krusch is a trained Collaborative Attorney and is a member of the Charlotte Collaborative Divorce Professionals as well as the North Carolina Association of Collaborative Divorce Professionals.

-Our Charlotte collaborative divorce lawyers have over six decades of combined experience and are thoroughly trained on the process involved in such cases, ensuring you get insightful, reliable guidance from start to finish. http://www.charlottecollaborativedivorce.org/
+Our Charlotte collaborative divorce lawyer has over four decades of experience and is thoroughly trained on the process involved in such cases, ensuring you get insightful, reliable guidance from start to finish. http://www.charlottecollaborativedivorce.org/

 Call (704) 343-8811 to discuss your case.